rails/rails/guides/source/testing.md

 The `ArticleTest` class defines a _test case_ because it inherits from `ActiveSupport::TestCase`. `ArticleTest` thus has all the methods available from `ActiveSupport::TestCase`.
 Later in this guide, you'll see some of the methods it gives you.

 Any method defined within a class inherited from `Minitest::Test` (which is the superclass of `ActiveSupport::TestCase`) that begins with `test_` (case sensitive) is simply called a test.
-So, `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.
+So, methods defined as `test_password` and `test_valid_password` are legal test names and are run automatically when the test case is run.

-Rails adds a `test` method that takes a test name and a block.
+Rails also adds a `test` method that takes a test name and a block.
 It generates a normal `Minitest::Unit` test with method names prefixed with `test_`.
-So,
+So you don't have to worry about naming the methods, and you can write something like:

 ```ruby
 test "the truth" do